This post may contain affiliate links. Please read our disclosure policy.

-This black eyed pea soup is loaded with layers of delicious flavor, lots of bacon and sausage, and of course black-eyed peas.
-Many people eat these black-eyed peas for good luck on New Year but I grew up eating them all year round!
+This Black Eyed Pea Soup is loaded with layers of delicious flavor, lots of bacon and sausage, and of course black-eyed peas.
+Many people eat black-eyed peas for good luck on New Year’s, but I grew up eating them all year round.

-We especially love this soup when the weather is cool and everyone’s craving a hearty and comforting meal!
-And yes, this is a soup that eats like a MEAL!
+We especially love this soup when the weather is cool and everyone’s craving a hearty, comforting meal.
+And yes, this is one of those soups that eats like a meal.

 Why Use A Ham Hock